-Question: which is the best binocular for birding?
+Which is the best binocular for birding under 300?

-Question: which is the best binocular for marine?
+Which is the best binocular for marine under 300?

-Answer: The oddly shaped Steiner model 575 tops my list of the best binocular for marine.
+The oddly shaped Steiner model 575 got the top rank in my list of the best binocular for marine.
 It is designed to be used on water bodies thanks to it being waterproof up to 10 meters deep.
 Its auto-focus feature lets you view objects in motion.

-Question: Which is better a Porro or a roof prism binocular?
+Which is better, a Porro or a roof prism binocular?

 Roof prism binoculars tend to be costlier due to them being more compact and lightweight.
 Also, they have more complex optical systems hence why they are costlier.
 Porro prism binoculars are simple and cost less to manufacture.
 Thus, some of the cheap bino’s are Porro prism featured.
 When it comes to affordability, Porro prism binoculars win.
 But roof prism binos outshine their counterparts in optical performance.